cloudevents/spec/http-transport-binding.md

 #### 3.3.2.
 Event Data Encoding

-The chosen [event format](#14-event-formats) defines how a batch of events and all event attributes, including the `data` attribute, are represented.
+The chosen [event format](#14-event-formats) defines how a batch of events and all event attributes, and `data`, are represented.

 The batch of events is then rendered in accordance with the event format specification and the resulting data becomes the HTTP message body.